When I talk about the Social media presence of branding of our Blog or personal Profile, we always talk about Twitter.

 Let me give a short intro to Twitter, as newbies might not be aware of it.
 Twitter is a micro-blogging tool where you can share your opinion, links, and views in 280 characters.
 The major benefit of Twitter is its huge user base, and it’s one of the most popular Social networking sites after Facebook.

 You can use Twitter to connect with many other like-minded people, talk to them and create a relationship with them.
 From the marketing perspective, you can use Twitter to market your blog, drive traffic and create an identity for your brand.
-We have all this covered earlier, and once you create the Twitter account for your blog, you can read following guide for better understanding.
+We have all this covered earlier, and once you create the Twitter account for your blog, you can read the following guide for a better understanding.

 Step by Step Tutorial to Create Twitter Account:

-Once you are on twitter homepage, Enter your Full name, Email address and password to create your Twitter account.
-If you are creating an account for your blog, make sure you use your brand name as Full name.
-Ex: ShoutMeLoud.
-You might like to check the availability of your user name before signing up, using the free service like Namechk.
+Once you are on the Twitter homepage, Enter your Full name, Email address, and password to create your Twitter account.
+If you are creating an account for your blog, make sure you use your brand name as your Full name.

 Verify your Twitter account